 - flatulence (excessive wind)

 It is important not to eliminate dairy foods completely from the diet if lactose intolerance is suspected, as dairy foods are rich sources of nutrients.
+Some dairy products, such as hard and mature cheeses, contain no lactose, and others (such as cream, butter, cottage cheese and ricotta) contain very little.
 Many people with lactose intolerance can tolerate small amounts of lactose with minimal symptoms.

 Undigested milk sugars